IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

    auto getReference = [&]() -> int& { return number; };
    getReference(); // returns int& to number

 There is also a feature called **generalized capture**.
-Thanks to it we can introduce and initialize new variables in the capture cause, without the need to have those variables exist in the lambda function's enclosing scope.
+We can use this feature to introduce and initialize new variables in the capture clause, without the need to have those variables exist in the lambda function's enclosing scope.
 The type of the variable is deducted from the type produced by the expression.

-This feature is really useful when we want to use in lambda move-only variables from the surrounding scope.
+This feature is useful when we want to use it in lambda move-only variables from the surrounding scope.
 See the code below:

 .. code-block:: cpp